Advaith1509/quant-factor-invest-sim/README.md

 | Sharpe Ratio            | 1.385                     | 0.86          |
 | Max Drawdown            | -32.07%                   | -13.4%        |

-> Outperformance is driven by factor-based filtering, ML-enhanced ranking, and dynamic weighting in both portfolios when compared to the S&P 500 index over that period.
+> Outperformance is driven by factor-based filtering, ML-enhanced ranking, **sentiment-aware signal integration**, and dynamic weighting in both portfolios when compared to the S&P 500 index over that period.

 ---